News

 Measure consists of a parcel tax and real estate transfer tax

-SANTA CRUZ — A group of about 30 community members and officials gathered in the paseo of the Cedar Street Apartments in downtown Santa Cruz Thursday afternoon to launch the signature-gathering campaign for the Workforce Housing Solutions Act, a new ballot measure intended to collect funds for affordable housing projects in the city.
+SANTA CRUZ — A group of about 30 community members and officials gathered in the paseo of the Cedar Street Apartments in downtown Santa Cruz Thursday afternoon to launch the signature-gathering campaign for the Workforce Housing Affordability Act, a new ballot measure intended to collect funds for affordable housing projects in the city.

 The potential ballot measure is the result of about two years of effort by a coalition of community members and organizations that began with a series of community meetings facilitated by the city.